Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "reviewer pause audio": Pause the audio being played

 "reviewer play recorded voice": If there is a recorded voice, play it

+"reviewer previous card info": Display info about the previous card

 "reviewer record voice": Record your voice